 In the discussion that follows, it will be argued that, within biorobotics, one can distinguish between two broad kinds of endeavours, with one characterized as technoscientific, and the other as scientific.
-The distinction rests on the content of the scientific question that is validly addressed in the study: in other words, any given biorobotic study can be sensibly qualified as scientific if it leads one to validly sustain a theoretical hypotheses of a certain kind, otherwise it should be viewed as technoscientific.
+The distinction rests on the content of the scientific question that is validly addressed in the study: in other words, any given biorobotic study can be sensibly qualified as scientific if it leads one to validly sustain theoretical hypotheses of a certain kind, otherwise it should be viewed as technoscientific.
 This paper will spell out in detail how this distinction can be made.
 Note that, in both cases, it is assumed that biorobotic experiments validly support the conclusion (whatever validity may consist in).
-Therefore, we are not claiming that technoscientific results are less "sound", or less theoretically significant, than scientific ones.
+Therefore, we are not claiming that technoscientific results are less 'sound', or less theoretically significant, than scientific ones.

 This article, as such, neither presents novel empirical results nor novel robotic technologies.
-Instead, it offers a plain and simple philosophical analysis - which is necessarily partial and biased - of the role that biorobotics can play in the advancement of knowledge.
+Instead, it offers a plain and simple philosophical analysis which is necessarily partial and biased-of the role that biorobotics can play in the advancement of knowledge.
 Why should bioroboticists pay attention to it?
 More generally, why should roboticists working at the interface between robotics, biology, and cognitive science, pay attention to what philosophy of science and history of science have to say about their discipline?
 Arguably, they do not need to.
 However, roboticists quite often make claims that are philosophically, and specifically epistemologically, loaded, without justifying them with the same rigour they use to justify their empirical or technological assertions.
-Consider, for example, the claim that humanoid robotics can "provide insightful information regarding social cognitive mechanisms in the human brain" (made in Wykowska, Chaminade, and Cheng 2016).
-Or the claim that animal-like robots "have the potential to revolutionize the study of social behaviour" (made in Krause, Winfield, and Deneubourg 2011) and constitute "a novel method for studying collective animal behaviour" (Faria et al. 2010).
+Consider, for example, the claim that humanoid robotics can 'provide insightful information regarding social cognitive mechanisms in the human brain' (made by Wykowska et al 2016).
+Or the claim that animal-like robots 'have the potential to revolutionize the study of social behaviour' (made by Krause et al 2011) and constitute 'a novel method for studying collective animal behaviour' (Faria et al 2010).
 These are neither empirical nor technological claims (as they, per se, do not have any empirical or technological content): instead, they are epistemological (thus, philosophical) claims, because they suggest that some technological artefacts can be used as tools to acquire knowledge about the natural world.

-Offering examples of these epistemic usages (as is done in the works cited in this section) will not suffice to justify these claims - e.g., showing that a robot has been used to study human cognition cannot justify the general claim that robots can be validly used to study human cognition.
-If biorobotics can be sensibly regarded as science, as many contemporary roboticists tend to claim, i.e., if biorobots can be regarded as valid epistemic tools to acquire robust knowledge about the world, is a question that cannot be solved without the contribution of philosophers and historians of science.
-Building on previous epistemological and historical analyses of biorobotics (Datteri, Chaminade, and Romano 2022; Datteri 2021a; 2020; Tamborini 2021; 2020b), this article is meant to take stock of the question and, hopefully, to contribute to the debate on the philosophical and historical foundations of biorobotics in the scientific community.
+Offering examples of these epistemic usages (as is done in the works cited in this section) will not suffice to justify these claims-e.g. showing that a robot has been used to study human cognition cannot justify the general claim that robots can be validly used to study human cognition.
+If biorobotics can be sensibly regarded as science, as many contemporary roboticists tend to claim, i.e. if biorobots can be regarded as valid epistemic tools to acquire robust knowledge about the world, is a question that cannot be solved without the contribution of philosophers and historians of science.
+Building on previous epistemological and historical analyses of biorobotics (Datteri 2020, 2021a, Tamborini 2020b, 2021, Datteri et al 2022), this article is meant to take stock of the question and, hopefully, to contribute to the debate on the philosophical and historical foundations of biorobotics in the scientific community.

-To pave the way for the ensuing analysis, the next section will explore the distinction between science and technology literature.
+To pave the way for the ensuing analysis, the next section will explore the distinction between science and technoscience, as it has been made in the history of science and technology literature.